http://gflooring.com//qindex.php The Ego and Mechanisms of Defence

 In short why is nobody saying, http://mt-bw.co.uk/.well-known ‘wait a minute, this may not be such a great idea?’

 The realisation of just how empty their hand is, has led to the disaster being shrouded in the idea that we must be secret about our ‘plans’.
 What plans?
-We can’t tell you yet, they say.
-Meanwhile our European neighbours are saying: “there is no prospect of – or point in – a plan.
-You must leave.
-We will negotiate the rights of your citizens in our countries and ours in yours.
-There is no trade deal.
-You will not have access to the single market without freedom of movement and acceptance of some EU rules.
-You’re out.
-Goodbye.”
+We can’t tell you yet, they say – and we are now more than four years into Brexit.
+Meanwhile our European neighbours are saying: “there is no point in a plan.
+You must leave”.
+The circumstances of that leaving are now enshrouded in the Withdrawal Agreement.

 Put simply, as Leavers we don’t have a hand to play.
 We must simply leave.
 The idea that we can barter the rights to stay of the 3 million EU citizens living, working and studying here, against the rights of the 2 million Brits living, working and studying in the EU in any way other than reciprocity is simply bonkers.
 If we let EU citizens stay here, they’ll probably let Brits stay there.
 But on both sides there is likely to be enough ill-will that many will feel unwelcome and decide to return home.
 Hundreds of thousands of lives will be ruined but we will ‘have our country back’.
 What on earth does that even mean?

-This is clearly a kind of national blindness, driven by splitting and projection, all the stronger the further your community is from immigrants.
+This is clearly a kind of national blindness, all the stronger the further your community is from immigrants.
 We are about to leave the most sophisticated, visionary, organised free market place on the planet for some jingoist flag waving.
-It is the most regressionary and sustained act of mass idiocy since the First World War.
+It is the most sustained act of mass idiocy since the First World War.

 We need the help of the Freud family, Sigmund and his daughter Anna to understand this bizarre state of affairs.
 Eighty years ago in 1936 Anna Freud published ‘The Ego and Mechanisms of Defence’.